 - Location: Gramado, Rio Grande do Sul, Brazil

-- Typical Dates: Two-plus weeks in April–May (touring and satellite events in surrounding months)
+- Typical Dates: Runs two-plus weeks across April and May, with touring or satellite events in nearby months

-Gramado is already one of Brazil’s most charming towns — a mountain village in the south that looks like someone airlifted a Bavarian hamlet into the Serra Gaúcha — and during ChocoFest it transforms into what I can only describe as a chocolate lover’s fever dream.
-This is one of the largest chocolate festivals in South America, drawing over a million visitors across its run, and the atmosphere is festive, loud, and deeply delicious.
-Must-try experiences include the churros dipped in liquid chocolate, the local bombom chocolates made with Brazilian cacau, and the chocolate fondue served in the town’s German-style restaurants after dark.
-The vibe is joyful and family-friendly during the day, then shifts into something more festive and lively in the evenings with live music and street food.
-This is not a stuffy tasting-menu event — it’s a full-on celebration.
-Practical tip: Gramado books up fast during ChocoFest; lock in your pousada at least two to three months out and aim for a midweek arrival to avoid the biggest weekend crowds.
+Gramado is one of the most charming towns in Brazil on any ordinary day — a mountain village in the south that looks suspiciously like a Bavarian hamlet got dropped into the Serra Gaúcha — but during ChocoFest it turns into something like a chocolate lover’s fever dream.
+It’s among the biggest chocolate festivals anywhere in South America, pulling over a million visitors during its run, and the energy is loud, festive, and deeply indulgent.
+Go for the churros dunked in liquid chocolate, the local bombom sweets made with Brazilian cacau, and the chocolate fondue served after dark in the town’s German-style restaurants.
+Daytime keeps things family-friendly and cheerful; after sunset it shifts into something livelier, with music and street food taking over.
+This isn’t a quiet tasting-menu affair — it’s a full-blown party.
+Practical tip: Gramado fills up quickly during ChocoFest, so reserve your pousada two to three months out and try arriving midweek to dodge the heaviest weekend crowds.

 Eurochocolate — Perugia, Italy